L-127 Delayed LFO module for Eurorack / Doepfer A100 system.

 Output jack + polarity LEDs

 The L-127 is an LFO with advanced trigger synchronization and delay options.
-The LFO rate is set by a knob or CV input.
-If a patch cord is plugged into the CV jack, the knob becomes an attenuator for the CV.
+The LFO rate is set by a knob.
 The Rate LED blinks on and off for rates above approx. 1Hz, and fades on and off for rates under 1Hz.

 There are three banks of waveshapes (1-2-3), switched by short press of mode button (LED off/dimmed/on = bank 1/2/3).
 Each bank contains 12 waveshapes (= 36 waveshapes total).
 The waves in the last bank (LED on) are unipolar (positive voltages only).
 Mode and bank is memorized.